CV examples

 Pro Tip

 Suppose you have an experience that is not necessarily related to design.
-In that case, you can strategically alter your duties by focusing on transferable skills that will grab the attention of the recruiters as well as pass the automation software.
-Always make sure to keep the information truthful so that you can back it up within an interview.
+In that case, you can strategically alter your duties by focusing on transferable skills that grab the attention of the recruiters as well as pass the applicant tracking systems (ATS) software.
+Always ensure to keep the information truthful so that you can back it up within an interview.

-How to list education on a Graphic Designer CV
+4. How to list education on a graphic designer CV

 However, to become a graphic designer in the UK, ideally, you would need to start off with a foundation diploma in art and design.
 The type of information you need to include within the education section, like other sections, must be short and to the point.
 The one thing that you can do as a recent graduate or student seeking an internship would be to elaborate on projects, relevant courses, and high grades to make your CV stand out.
 Refer to our skills-based CV example or graduate article for more information.